 Because our team specializes in high-risk industries, we won’t turn you away—even if you have had a lapse in coverage or previous accidents.

 Learn how to protect your business and employees with the worker’s compensation insurance every trucking business must have to operate ethically and legally.

 Do Trucking Companies Need Workers Comp?

-Like nearly every other industry, a trucking and towing company that hires employees must either purchase a workers’ compensation policy from an insurance provider or through the State Fund.
+Like nearly every other industry, a Trucking Workers Compensation Insurance and towing company that hires employees must either purchase a workers’ compensation policy from an insurance provider or through the State Fund.
 It doesn’t matter if your truckers work full-time or part-time—they still need coverage.

 Without proper insurance, you may experience significant financial hardship or even lose your business trying to cover medical bills and related expenses out of pocket.

 There’s no need to leave your business or employees vulnerable.
 Trucking company workers compensation insurance pays for any bills that may arise due to a work-related injury.

 Even the most experienced and cautious truckers can suffer from unfortunate accidents and injuries, both on and off the road.
 These accidents can lead to extensive injuries or death.